100678 Capt Pinckney P.H - Special Air Service (SAS)

 Another planned operation was to go to France again, this time to steal a FW.190 aircraft from one of the coastal airfields.
 The aircraft had just been introduced into service and far out-classed our own Spitfire Mk.5 so one was needed for evaluation.
 The plan was to take a test pilot with the party, who would then fly the aircraft back.
 This story was told by Jeffrey Quill, the pilot, who was not very keen on the idea and was delighted when, two days before the planned raid, a German pilot who thinking himself over France, landed his FW.190 at RAF Pembrey in Wales.
 The RAF boffins were delighted with their gift and the raid was called off, much to the disgust of Capt Pinckney.
 Jeffrey Quill's comments are not recorded.
 [Note: See below for a correction and update on several comments in this paragraph, by Sarah Quill]

 With the campaign in North Africa over, Sicily was next on the list and dropping by parachute at night behind the enemy lines, Capt Pinckney and his men were able to disrupt the supply lines by blowing up railway lines and bridges before returning to their own lines.
-During the Sicily drop Phillip Pinckney injured his back but kept quiet about it.
+During the Sicily drop Philip Pinckney injured his back but kept quiet about it.

-Tim Robinson recalls following him out of the aircraft but on landing and re-grouping, Phillip could not be found.
+Tim Robinson recalls following him out of the aircraft but on landing and re-grouping, Philip could not be found.
 It was agreed that the parties should split into two sections to carry out their tasks, Sgt Tim Robinson leading in place of Capt Pinckney.

 This team was able to blow up the target bridges and railway lines, even catching one train in a tunnel.
 They returned to the allied lines after approximately 53 days, only one man short who was taken ill and had to be left behind to spend the rest of the war in a POW camp.
 Had he not lied about his identity he would have been shot as a Commando.